the4thdoctor/pg_chameleon/index.md

 #### DDL replica limitations

 DDL and DML mixed in the same transaction are not decoded in the right order.
-This can result in a replica breakage caused by a wrong jsonb descriptor if the DML change the data on the same table modified by the DDL.
-I know the issue and I'm working on a solution.
+This can affect the replica because of a wrong jsonb descriptor.
+I know the issue and I'm trying to address the problem and therefore build on a solution.

-### Test please!
+### pg_chameleon a lightweight replication system!
 A recording of a presentation  bout pg_chameleon is available on the Brighton PostgreSQL meetup page.

 Unfortunately the audio is suboptimal.